Finding a person of interest from the Investigation task

 Reviewing thumbnails helps to validate matches quickly and avoid wasting time on irrelevant clips.

-1. Click Show more to expand the similar people section.
+1. Click Show more to expand the Similar people section.

 Similar people section of the Investigation task side pane in Genetec Operation showing the camera selector options.